 9 Under the Courts Legislation Amendment and Repeal Act 2004 s.
 54(2) a reference in a written law to a clerk of petty sessions is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to a registrar of the Magistrates Court.

+10 On the date as at which this compilation was prepared, the On-demand Transport Regulations Amendment (Fees) Regulations 2016 Pt.
+2 had not come into operation.
+It reads as follows:

+Part 2 — Taxi Regulations 1995 amended

+3. Regulations amended

+This Part amends the Taxi Regulations 1995.

+4. Regulation 19 amended

+(1) Delete regulation 19(2) to (3a) and insert:

+(2) The fee payable on an application under section 24 for approval of a transfer of the ownership, or an interest in the ownership, of taxi plates is $74.

+(2) In regulation 19(4) delete “$28.50.” and insert:

+$43.